barryclark/jekyll-now/_posts/2022-02-27-build-a-lambda.md

 <img width="600" src="/images/asimov-lambda.png">
 </p>

-Based on my previous work in reverse engineer AWS Lambda (take a look [here](https://benjitrapp.github.io/hack-the-lambda/)) it's time for a reassambling of the AWS Lambda into a Dockerized version.
-This Version will be founded on the dockerized [Amazon Linux image](https://hub.docker.com/_/amazonlinux?tab=tags).
-Docker rocks, but AWS Lambda still tells from itself that it's just an EC2 instance.
-In my oppinion it still must be some sort of a container system (Firecracker and Bottlerocket) but with a difference.
-This drill here helps me hopefully to understand in which way such a container system could work and look like.
+Based on my previous reverse engineering Wirk of AWS Lambda (take a look [here](https://benjitrapp.github.io/hack-the-lambda/)) it's time for a reassambling.
+We will craft an socialized version of AWS Lambda.
+This foundation will be based on the [Amazon Linux Dockerimage](https://hub.docker.com/_/amazonlinux?tab=tags).
+Docker rocks - the real AWS Lambda tells from itself, that it's an EC2 instance.
+In my oppinion it still must be some sort of a container system (yes I know that [Firecracker](https://aws.amazon.com/de/blogs/opensource/firecracker-open-source-secure-fast-microvm-serverless/) and [Bottlerocket](https://aws.amazon.com/de/bottlerocket/)  exist) but there must also be a difference for the real one.
+This drill here helps me to understand and learn in which way such a container system could work and look like.

 To make some faster progresses this work will have a heavy use of GitHub Actions and Docker flow including GitHubs own Image Registry.
 Just take a look at the Actions part of the repisitory.